 Ifas process: A truly Hybrid process bringing benefits of both suspended and attached growth process together

 Conventionally with floating attached growth process, MBBR (Moving Bed Bio Reactor) configuration is a popular choice.
 In MBBR no sludge recycle is practiced and all reduction is obtained via biomass attached on the media.

 However, over the past few decades, IFAS (Integrated Fixed Film Activated Sludge) process is gaining momentum due to its hybrid configuration and specific benefits the process provides to the wastewater treatment plants.
 IFAS process with textile sheets, cord media and other fixed in place media has been around the scene quite for a long time and has been successfully applied for the upgradation of existing overloaded activated sludge plants.

 Though originally developed for the upgradation of existing activated sludge plants, the hybrid process configuration can be applied for the new plants as well.

 How IFAS Technology works?

-As the title suggests IFAS process is nothing but an activated sludge process with attached growth media added to the aeration basin.
+As the title suggests IFAS technology is nothing but an activated sludge process with attached growth media added to the aeration basin.
 Thus, in IFAS process, MLSS is kept in the aeration tank just like conventional activated sludge process and attached growth media is added to it.
 This addition of attached growth media in different forms enhance the efficiency of the aeration tank by providing additional biomass in the aeration tank.

 Advantages of IFAS Technology:

 Due to a combination of both attached growth as well as suspended growth based activated sludge process, IFAS process provides distinct advantages compared to stand alone attached growth or activated sludge process alone.

 - Truly Hybrid process which provides biodegradation through both Suspended as well as Attached biomass

 Due to presence of biomass both on attached growth media and in the MLSS present in suspension, IFAS process provides higher volumetric reduction which reduces the wastewater treatment plant foot print significantly.

 - Help reduces clarifier solids loading rates as much of the biomass is retained within the reactor on Attached growth media.